How to choose CAPA software: 8 essential functions

 Investing in a long-term solution from a reputable vendor is usually worth the money when it comes to CAPA management, since the need for documenting quality events and corrective and preventative actions remains a requirement throughout the product lifecycle.
 It's important to remember that not all CAPA software is created equal.
 You'll want to consider a number of factors before making a decision, including ease of use, regulatory compliance, scalability, and customer support—in addition to price.

-CAPA management software is a technology designed to simplify the process of complying with FDA requirements for corrective action/preventive action processes.
-To provide effective safeguards against regulatory risk, CAPA is generally a module within a comprehensive electronic quality management system (eQMS) or capable of integrating with management systems for audits, nonconformances, document management, change control, and other capabilities.
+To provide effective safeguards against regulatory risk, CAPA is generally a module within a comprehensive electronic quality management system (eQMS) or capable of integrating with management systems for audits, nonconformances, document management and change control.

 At a high level, your CAPA system must:

 - Include CAPA procedures which address quality system requirements

 - Facilitate data analysis to identify the sources of product quality concerns